-- CF establishes a container-specific overlay filesystem mount.
-CF uses
+- PWS establishes a container-specific overlay filesystem mount.
+PWS uses

 pivot_rootto move the root filesystem into this overlay, in order to isolate the container from the host system’s filesystem.

-- CF does not call any binary or script inside the container filesystem, in order to eliminate any dependencies on scripts and binaries inside the root filesystem.
+- PWS does not call any binary or script inside the container filesystem, in order to eliminate any dependencies on scripts and binaries inside the root filesystem.

-- CF avoids side-loading binaries in the container through bind mounts or other methods.
+- PWS avoids side-loading binaries in the container through bind mounts or other methods.
 Instead, it re-executes the same binary by reading it from

 /proc/self/exewhenever it needs to run a binary in a container.

-- CF establishes a virtual Ethernet pair for each container for network traffic.
+- PWS establishes a virtual Ethernet pair for each container for network traffic.
 See the Container Network Traffic section above for more information.
 The virtual Ethernet pair has the following features: